Data check: How coach Sergio Lobera fared during his time at FC Goa

 Lobera, while delivering on his promise of repaying fans with entertaining football, has scripted a plethora of records during his time in India.
 In each of his seasons, FC have surpassed every other side for goals scored and were the first to cross the 100-goal mark, a milestone no other club has matched till date.
 FC Goa remain the only side to score the most amount of goals in a season (43) which came in Lobera’s debut campaign.

-They are only second to defending champions Bengaluru FC are the only club for most wins under Lobera but the Blues did that under two managers, Albert Roca and Carles Cuadrat.
+They are only second to defending champions Bengaluru FC for most wins under Lobera but the Blues did that under two managers, Albert Roca and Carles Cuadrat.

 How FC Goa compare to other clubs under Lobera